ahadali153/findandseek/journals/jasmine_gilson.md

 ## June 26, 2023

 Today, I worked on getting PostgreSQL set up in our Docker containers.
-Myself and my team did some research on FastAPI today and began working on our tables in our SQL db.
+Myself and my team did some research on FastAPI and Figma today and began working on our tables in our SQL db.
+We brainstormed and did our research on different data types to create tables and refer back to our models.